 How the Program Works: NEI3A coordinates delivery through various caterers in communities where hot, daily meals are delivered.
 Hot, daily delivery is not always available due to distance and the ability to preserve food temperatures.
 However, prepared meals, delivered to the consumer's home, are available in all 18 counties of NEI3A's service area.
 The consumer can choose from a menu every two weeks.
+In some communities, a contract has been established with a local restaurant for delivery to homebound consumers.
+They often deliver two or three days per week, providing five meals weekly.
+The additional meals must be fully prepared and only require reheating.
 Consumers are mailed a monthly contribution statement with the number of meals served.